SAP-samples/btp-terraform-mooc-terra1/units/unit_3_3/README.md

 ## Goal 🎯

 The goal of this unit is to make add additional resources to out configuration.
-In addition we will see how to make use of *data sources* and manage *explicit depenendcies* between resources.
+In addition we will see how to make use of *data sources* and manage *explicit dependencies* between resources.

 ## Adding entitlements, subscriptions and service instances 🛠️